IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 However, it's always good to test for SIBO.

-Diet is the most important thing!
+Diet is the most important!

-It is important to reduce protein and fat intake and increase fiber intake.
+It's important to reduce protein and fat intake and increase fiber intake.

-Food allergies
+Food Allergies

 Stress